forcoding1/API-Autopilot/README.md

 Advanced Refactoring: Give the agent the ability to integrate its generated code into an existing codebase rather than just creating a new file.

-Interactive Credential Handling: Allow the agent to pause and ask for API keys if it discovers they are needed during the testing phase.
+Interactive Credential Handling: Allow the agent to pause and ask for API keys if it discovers they are needed during the testing phase. ---ADDED.